AlbertoV5/Waveform/README.md

 - Numpy
 - Scipy
 - Matplot
-- CV2 (for generating video from matplot graphs)
+- Pydub for converting .mp3

 What it does:
 - Read a song and output frequency spectrum of each 16th subdivision.